diogocp/acic-labs/lab2/README.md

 --------

-The mapping process implemented was a straightforward linear conversion from the sensor values (ranging from 0 to 1023) to the blinking period (ranging from 200 to 2000 milliseconds).
+The mapping process implemented was a straightforward linear conversion from the sensor values (ranging from 0 to 1023) to the blinking half-period period (ranging from 100 to 1000 milliseconds).

 For calibration, we verified that the lowest observed sensor value was 0 and the highest was 1023.
 We also checked that the progression in values